MaeMethas/MaeMethas/README.md

-- 👋 Hi, I’m @Methas
+- 👋 Hi, I’m Methas Pampoompong
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Web dev & Database
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m currently I'm study at SUT on  Computer Engineering
-- 💞️ I’m looking to collaborate on Programming such as Python  HTML CSS React Golang Java
+- 💞️ I’m looking to collaborate on Web dev & abroad
 - 📫 How to reach me ...

 <!---